-Pastoral Practice Today is a series of monthly webinars aimed at clergy.
+Pastoral Practice Today is a series of webinars aimed at clergy.
 The series offers input on different themes relevant to today’s ministry in the Catholic Church and beyond, aiming to offer clergy professional, ongoing support for their ministry.

 Webinars take place at 4pm GMT on the advertised Thursdays.
 Please register at the bottom of this page.

 Bishop John Keenan, of Paisley Diocese, Scotland, will offer an introduction to this webinar.